-Unlike most horse trainers, Joe Pride does not hail from a family embedded in the racehorse industry.
-In fact, Joe initially studied psychology at Sydney University before his passion for racehorses took over.
+Unlike most horse trainers, Joe does not hail from a family embedded in the racehorse industry.
+In fact, he initially studied psychology at Sydney University before his passion for racehorses took over.

 He had to build his own legacy from the ground up and has enjoyed extraordinary success in a relatively short space of time.
 Joe’s swift rise to the top of Sydney’s training ranks can be attributed to a number of factors but none more so than the early influence of John Size.
 Joe spent four years with John at Randwick before being given a once in a lifetime opportunity.
 When John left for Hong Kong, he helped Joe establish a stable and clients which provided the platform from which his career would later flourish.

-Now training at Warwick Farm, Joe has carved out a tremendously successful career with a reputation for being able to rejuvenate older horses, most notably dual-Group I winner Vision And Power.
+Now training at Warwick Farm, Joe has carved out a tremendously successful career with a reputation for being able to rejuvenate older horses, most notably dual-Group 1 winner Vision And Power.
 The son of Carnegie arrived at Joe’s stables with a record of 19 starts for one win and was coming off a 30 length defeat in a hurdle trial.
-Those who are familiar with the remarkable story will recall that Vision And Power won back-to-back Group Is in the George Ryder Stakes and Doncaster Mile only 18 months later.
-Those pair of Group Is were the horse’s ninth and tenth run of a preparation that yielded a staggering $1.7 million.
+Those who are familiar with the remarkable story will recall that Vision And Power won back-to-back Group 1’s in the George Ryder Stakes and Doncaster Mile only 18 months later.
+Those pair of Group 1’s were the horse’s ninth and tenth run of a preparation.

 Steve O’Dea, the son of North Queensland trainer Graham O’Dea, has had a long standing affiliation with horses.
 After initially enrolling in a Bachelor of Economics, it was not long before Steve realized his career belonged in the racing industry.